Sairyss/domain-driven-hexagon/README.md

 </details>

+Although there are other strategies on how to do validation inside domain, like passing validation schema as a dependency when creating new `Value Object`, but this creates extra complexity.

 Either to use external library/framework for validation inside domain or not is a tradeoff, analyze all the pros and cons and choose what is more appropriate for current application.

+For some projects, especially smaller ones, it might be easier and more appropriate to just use validation library/framework.

 **Keep in mind** that not all validations can be done in a single `Value Object`, it should validate only rules shared by all contexts.
 There are cases when validation may be different depending on a context, or one field may involve another field, or even a different entity.
 Handle those cases accordingly.